briankoser/sfc-listeners-guide/episodes/0074-dark-knight-rises-prophecies.md

 - <i class="work-title">The Dark Knight Rises</i>
 ---
 # Opening
 Matt started saying the title at the beginning of the episode for blind people.
-Ben doesn't believe blind people use the internet. <q class="archivist inline">They use <a href="https://en.m.wikipedia.org/wiki/Screen_reader">screen readers</a>.</q>
+Ben doesn't believe blind people use the internet. {% arc %}They use <a href="https://en.m.wikipedia.org/wiki/Screen_reader">screen readers</a>.{% endarc %}

 If you had to lose one of the five senses, which would you choose?
 Matt and Ben both choose smell.